onestardao/WFGY/TensionUniverse/BlackHole/Q047_origin_of_supermassive_black_holes.md

   * `z_bin`: redshift bin,
   * `k_seed`: seed mass bin,
-  * `channel`: a finite label set for formation channels (for example, PopIII, DCBH, cluster).
+  * `channel`: a finite label set for formation channels for example PopIII, DCBH, cluster.

 * Output:

   * effective number density of seeds in that bin and channel.